-- Credibility of the developer and whether the developer / company are well organized, also check the corporate profile of the company / developer
+- The credibility of the developer and whether the developer / company are well organized.
+Also, check the corporate profile of the company / developer

 - Title of the property and whether the project is approved by major banks?

-- Location and budget suiting your needs – However, budget may be stretched if the location and quality are acceptable, as property transaction is not a frequent one and is long term
+- Location and budget suiting your needs – However, the budget may be stretched if the location and quality are acceptable, as property transaction is not a frequent one and is long term investment.

 - The quality of the developer’s / company’s old projects which are at least say 5-15 years old